netlify/cli/docs/netlify-dev.md

 ## Project detection

-Netlify Dev will attempt to detect the SSG or build command that you are using, and run these on your behalf, while adding other development utilities.
+Netlify Dev will attempt to detect the site generator or build command that you are using, and run these on your behalf, while adding other development utilities.
 If you have a JavaScript project, it looks for the best `package.json` script to run for you, using simple heuristics, so you can use the full flexibility of npm scripts.
 We may add more intelligence to this in the future.

 **Overriding the detectors**: The number of [project types which Netlify Dev can detect](https://github.com/netlify/cli/tree/master/src/detectors) is growing, but if yours is not yet supported (contributions welcome!), you can instruct Netlify Dev to run the project on your behalf by declaring it in a `[dev]` block of your `netlify.toml` file.